-The McDonald's criteria are MRI criteria used in the diagnosis of multiple sclerosis and were initially described in 2001 and revised in 2005 and again recently in 2010 - see McDonald diagnostic criteria 2010.
+The McDonald's criteria are MRI criteria used in the diagnosis of multiple sclerosis and were initially described in 2001 and revised in 2005.
+Since these initial revisions, the criteria has been revised again in 2010 and 2017.

 Below are the previously used criteria, which should no longer be employed clinically.

 The diagnosis of multiple sclerosis requires establishing disease disseminated in both time and space.

 Disseminated in space

 - 1 gadolinium-enhancing lesion or 9 T2 hyper intense brain and/or cord lesions

 - 1 or more infratentorial (including cord) lesions

 - 3 or more periventricular lesions